pacmanlinux/pacman-os/Scripts/README.md

 # PacMan Linux - 'scripts' Directory
 This folder contains essential shell scripts used to **build, configure, install and harden** PacMan Linux.
-These scripts are modular and reusable across installation stages, ISO building, system hardening, and tool deployment.

 ---